Jerhub-com/flask-tutorial-series/part_1_scaffold/README.md

 if __name__ == '__main__':
     app.run(debug=True, host='0.0.0.0')
 ```

+**Important Note:** Make sure to remove the `debug=True` prior to deploying to
+a publicly accessible server.
+We have enabled it for local development in order
+to help troubleshoot any errors, but having it enabled on a public server
+introduces security risks.

 Sounds pretty good so far, but the scaffold folder doesn't yet contain anything.
 Let's fix that.
 Within the scaffold folder, we will create a new file called